-Accountability for the Ohio Internship Program in School Psychologists rests with the Inter-University Council for School Psychology.
-The Department's Office for Exceptional Children has charged the Inter-University Council with conducting an annual evaluation of the Ohio Internship Program.
+Accountability for the Ohio Internship Program in School Psychologists rests with the IUC.
+The Ohio Department of Education's Office for Exceptional Children has charged the IUC with conducting an annual evaluation of the Ohio Internship Program.
 The primary purpose of this evaluation is to assess the effectiveness and impact of the Ohio Internship Program.
 The evaluation examines (a) the effectiveness of the Ohio Internship Program with regard to interns' skill attainment and competence in key domains, and (b) the impact of interns' activities and practices on student outcomes.
-This effectiveness and impact evaluation is consistent with the outcome orientation of the National Association of School Psychologists' (2020) Standards for Graduate Preparation of School Psychologists, which require School Psychology Programs to document the impact of graduate students' activities on the students they serve.
+This effectiveness and impact evaluation is consistent with the outcome orientation of the NASP (2020) Standards for Graduate Preparation of School Psychologists, which require School Psychology

+Programs to document the impact of graduate students' activities on the students they serve.